Speaker of the House of Commons (United Kingdom): Election

 Sir Lindsay Hoyle is dragged to the chair, 2019.

 MPs elect the speaker from amongst their own ranks.
 The House must elect a Speaker at the beginning of each new parliamentary term after a general election, or after the death or resignation of the incumbent.
 Once elected, a Speaker continues in office until the dissolution of Parliament, unless they resign prior to this.
 The House customarily re-elects the incumbent speaker from the previous Parliament.
-Theoretically, the House could elect an opposing candidate to the chair, but the last time this happened was in 1835, when Charles Manners-Sutton, 1st Viscount Canterbury lost the election to James Abercromby, 1st Baron Dunfermline.
+Theoretically, the House could elect an opposing candidate to the chair, but the last time this happened was in 1835, when Charles Manners-Sutton lost the election to James Abercromby.

 The procedure for electing a Speaker has changed in recent years.
 Until 1971, the Clerk of the House of Commons became temporary Chairman of the House.
 As the clerk is never a member, and therefore is not permitted to speak, he would silently stand and point at the member who was to speak.
 However, this procedure broke down at the election of a new Speaker in 1971 (see below) and had to be changed.
 Since that time, as recommended by a Select committee, the Father of the House (the member of the House with the longest period of unbroken service who is not a minister) becomes the presiding officer.

 Until 2001, the election of a Speaker was conducted as a routine matter of House of Commons business, as it used motions and amendments to elect.
 A member would move "That Mr(s) [X] do take the Chair of this House as Speaker", and following debate (which may have included an amendment to replace the name of the member on whom the speakership was to be conferred), a routine division of the House would resolve in favour of one candidate.
 There was, however, a considerable amount of behind-the-scenes lobbying before suitable candidates were agreed upon, and so it was very rare for a new speaker to be opposed.
 However, this system broke down in 2000 when twelve rival candidates declared for the job and the debate occupied an entire parliamentary day.
 The House of Commons Procedure Committee then re-examined the means of electing a speaker and recommended a new system that came into effect in 2007 and was first used in June 2009, following the resignation of Michael Martin.